Mridul2021/Wedding_Planner_App/README.md

 # MERN WEDDING PLANNER APP

-A MERN application for basic tasks management.
+A MERN application planning your wedding.

 ## Table of Contents